pantrypoints/sp/content/en/research/countries/china/xi/chapter-03e.md

 period of peacebuilding.
 Whether it is factory production, railway management, ship navigation, or even daily travel, it is necessary to obey the authority of rules and regulations.
 Without serious authority and strict discipline, such a party can only be a loose club or social organization, and such a party cannot unite its will and achieve political goals.
-The Communist Party of China is a Marxist political party organized by revolutionary ideals and iron discipline, and safeguarding the authority of the Party Central Committee and centralized and unified leadership is the fundamental experience of China's revolution, construction and reform.
+The CCP is a Marxist political party organized by revolutionary ideals and iron discipline, and safeguarding the authority of the Party Central Committee and centralized and unified leadership is the fundamental experience of China's revolution, construction and reform.